 Grouping by Industry

-Breaking down each by industry type is a good place to start when building sales and marketing campaigns.
-This is helpful because prospects in different industries will have slightly different interests, problems, trends, etc. They can sometimes also have their own language and vernacular.
+Breaking down each by industry type is an excellent place to start when building sales and marketing campaigns.
+This is helpful because prospects in different industries will have slightly different interests, problems, trends, etc. They can sometimes also have their language and vocabulary.

 Focusing on Different Departments

-If you sell B2B, you will likely sell into one or two different departments at a company.
-For example, you might sell a software solution, and you can sell it into IT.
-But your solution also impacts Operations, and it can make sense for you to talk to prospects in that department also.
+If you sell B2B, you will likely sell to one or two different departments at a company.
+For example, you might sell a software solution, and you can sell it to IT.
+But your solution also impacts Operations, and it can make sense for you to talk to prospects in that department.

 Even though your product or service will do the same thing for these two different departments, it will likely impact them in different ways.
 And the individuals in those departments will have different needs and interests.
 This can and should impact your messaging.